Car owners: your legal obligations

 With that convenience comes responsibility though, and as a car owner you need to meet two legal requirements: registration and Compulsory Third Party (CTP) insurance.

 Registering your car is a must.
 State road enforcement agencies’ cameras can detect unregistered vehicles, and if you commit an offence (such as speeding) your details can be checked against a database for valid registration.
-If your car’s found to be unregistered you could face a hefty fine.
+If your car is found to be unregistered you could face a hefty fine.

 The rules vary from state to state, but your car may well have to pass an inspection to prove it’s roadworthy.
 You can find out about the regulations in your state at australia.gov.

 Compulsory Third Party (CTP) insurance

 As the name suggests, CTP insurance is mandatory.
 It covers you, or anyone driving your car, if you cause an accident in which someone else is injured.
 CTP covers the injured person’s treatment and rehabilitation costs, which could be substantial.

 CTP works differently across the country – in most states you get it automatically when you register your car – but if you live in New South Wales, Queensland or South Australia (from 1 July 2019) you can choose your CTP provider.

 It’s important to know that CTP is the bare minimum when it comes to motor insurance.
 It doesn’t cover damage to other people’s cars or property, or your car.
 For that you’ll need car insurance.

 Comprehensive car insurance covers accidental damage to your car and also the damage the use of your car causes to other people’s cars and property (you can also add Fire and Theft cover).
 Comprehensive insurance provides the same protection, but also covers damage to your car.
 Many comprehensive policies offer additional benefits and the chance to tailor your policy with optional cover to suit your needs, so it’s worth taking time to ensure you’re getting the most out of your policy.